royerlab/napari-chatgpt/README.md

 ### cell segmentation tools:
 - cell and nuclei segmentation:
     This tool specialises in segmenting cells and nuclei in images using some predefined segmentation algorithms.
 Right now only cellpose is implemented.
-Experimental, functional, but quite limited.
-Exists mostly because of lack of knowledge of ChatGPT on some of the specilaised bioimaging segmentation tools.

 ### Generic python installation queries:
 - python function signature query:
-    Lets Omega query the signature of function when it is unsure how to call a function and what the names of parameters are.
+    Lets Omega query the signature of function when it is unsure how to call a function and what the names and type of the parameters are.

 ### web search related tools:
 - web search:
-    Usefull to give Omega access to the whole knowledge in the webQ
+    Usefull to give Omega access to the knowledge accessible through the web

 - web image serach:
     Streamlined path to search the web for images and open them in napari

 - wikipedia search:
-    Gioves Omega access to teh whole wikipedia
+    Gives Omega access to the whole wikipedia

 ----------------------------------